MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connector-platform.md

 For example, you might create a connector for your app in one of the following scenarios:

-- **Security posture management for SaaS apps**: SaaS app configurations in customer organizations may not align with security best practices.
+- **Security posture management for SaaS apps**: SaaS app configurations in customer organizations might not align with security best practices.
 Develop a connector so that Defender for Cloud Apps can provide customers with assessments about their SaaS app security configurations, ensuring that they're using the best configurations to prevent possible risks.
 For more information, see [Security posture management for SaaS apps](security-saas.md).
 - **Advanced threat protection for SaaS apps**: Customers need to have a deep understand of what's happening in their SaaS app environments to detect, investigate, and remediate any risks.
 Develop a connector for your app so that Defender for Cloud Apps can provide customers with multiple layers of post-breach threat protection capabilities, including built-in detections to for compromised users and apps, custom detection configuration capabilities, rich investigation capabilities, and response actions to mitigate threats.
 For more information, see [Investigate cloud app risks and suspicious activity](investigate.md).

 ## Prerequisites